Back to top

 2.3.
 Eclipse Jobs API

-The Eclipse Jobs API provides support for running background processes.
-It allows you to provide feedback about the progress of the Job to the user via a progress indicator.
+The Eclipse Jobs API provides support for running background processes and providing feedback about the progress of the Job.

 The important parts of the Job API are: